tomatguitar/presentation/presentation.md

 https://zealous-nobel-bd5e26.netlify.app/

 ## Speaker notes
-Speaker notes to presantation can be found in speaker-notes.md
+Speaker notes to this presentation can be found in speaker-notes.md